Ceremonial sword of the Dragon Order

 The order adopted St. George as its patron saint, whose legendary defeat of a dragon was used as a symbol for the military and religious ethos of the order.
 The other patron saint was St. Margit; she was swallowed by the dragon but God freed her unharmed.

-The aim of the order was to fight the Ottoman Empire, defend the Hungarian monarchy from foreign and domestic enemies, and the Catholic Church from heretics and pagans.
+The order aimed to fight the Ottoman Empire, defend the Hungarian monarchy from foreign and domestic enemies, and the Catholic Church from heretics and pagans.
 It also included foreigners (and non-Catholics), such as the Orthodox Serbian ruler Stefan Lazarević and the Wallachian rulers.
 Traditionally, the bodyguards or the captains of the Hungarian kings were members of this Order, too.
 The members were to swear loyalty to the king, queen, and their future sons and to protect the royal interests.
 In return for their services, the nobles could expect to enjoy royal protection, honors, and offices.

 After some time, Sigismund chose to expand the ranks of the Order.
 The second group of inductees was initiated between 1431 and 1437.
 As membership grew, the Order of the Dragon came to have two degrees.
 There was a superior class, which between 1408 and 1418 wore both the dragon and the cross as the Order’s emblem and a more elaborate version afterward.
 In the first group, the members` number was limited to 24 and they were allowed to wear both the dragon and the cross, while the rest could wear just the dragon; the latter’s number was not limited.